matthiasleitner/redux-api-middleware/README.md

 The body of the API call.

-`redux-api-middleware` uses [`isomorphic-fetch`](https://github.com/matthew-andrews/isomorphic-fetch) to make the API call. `[RSAA].body` should hence be a valid body according to the the [fetch specification](https://fetch.spec.whatwg.org).
+`redux-api-middleware` uses [`isomorphic-fetch`](https://github.com/matthew-andrews/isomorphic-fetch) to make the API call. `[RSAA].body` should hence be a valid body according to the [fetch specification](https://fetch.spec.whatwg.org).
 In most cases, this will be a JSON-encoded string or a [`FormData`](https://developer.mozilla.org/en/docs/Web/API/FormData) object.

 #### `[RSAA].headers`